 The cottage is not the only thing that is very old

-It does not take long for visiting children to find the swing even if they do not notice that the pollarded Oak that it hangs from is almost certainly older than Cilfach itself.
+It does not take long for visiting children to find the swing even if they do not notice that the pollarded Oak that it hangs from is almost certainly older than Cilfach itself - probably by a century or more.
 We do have a photograph taken in 1905 that shows it as a mature tree.
 For the years that cows were in residence, they frequently trampled the ground around the base of the trunk.
 So, when Geraint moved out, he was convinced that the tree had been killed.
 But it has now recovered its full crown and it looks as healthy as ever.

 Hopes for the future